VEDL

 Indian miner Vedanta misses quarterly profit estimates on weak aluminium prices

-July 31 (Reuters) - Indian metals-to-oil conglomerate Vedanta VDAN.NS reported a quarterly profit that missed analysts' estimates, as a steep fall in aluminium and copper prices overshadowed strong local demand.
+July 31 (Reuters) - Indian metals-to-oil conglomerate Vedanta VDAN.NS missed quarterly profit estimates on Thursday, as lower aluminium and copper prices and higher tax expenses overshadowed the impact of strong local demand.

 Analysts, on an average, expected a profit of 34.83 billion rupees, per data compiled by LSEG.